coderaiser/putout/docs/putout-script.md

     return `🐊 friend of 🦛`;
 ```

-Template variables can match a conditional or loop body if the body statement information is re-used later.
-The pattern:
+Template variables can match a conditional or loop body if the body statement information is re-used later. 🦎 **PutoutScript**:

 ```js
 if (__a)